-The College continues to make sustained progress with its plan for a new library.
-Significant steps have been made in preparing the site for the construction phase, including undertaking archaeological investigations, utility diversions and completion of the tendering process.
-Ground-breaking is planned in 2018 before work commences on site in the autumn.
-The Future Foundations fundraising campaign has, thanks to extremely generous support from donors, exceeded the College's own expectations and reached more than 71% of target since being launched during Easter 2017.
+The College continues to make sustained progress with its plan to add a new library facility.
+Significant steps have been undertaken during the year as the construction phase commenced.
+The construction period will be two years and to-date the programme is being adhered to.
+The Future Foundations fundraising campaign has, thanks to extremely generous support from donors, exceeded the College's own expectations and reached more than 80% of the £25m total target since being launched during Easter 2017.